 4. We make a searching and fearless moral inventory of ourselves.

 To get to this “fearless” self search, we must be broken of our own self-protectionists fears.
-Courage is being afraid, but deciding anyway to continue to still move forward, right through the fear feeling.
+Courage is being afraid, but deciding anyway to still move forward, right through the fear feeling.
 And as you continue in this step, and the next, you will not be alone.

 “Arise; for this matter belongeth unto thee: we also will be with thee: be of good courage, and do it.” ~ Ezra 10:4